Frequently Asked QuestionsAbout Your Heating & Cooling System

 All heating and cooling equipment require annual professional tuneup.
 Inspections on boilers and furnaces should include ductwork, pipes, dampers, valves, the chimney, registers, radiators, pumps, blowers, fuel lines and the oil tank.
 Heat pump and air conditioning unit inspections should also include an examination of the fan, compressor, indoor coils, outdoor coils, and refrigerant lines.

 The professionals at Arctic Breeze Air Conditioning & Heating Inc. are your troubleshooting experts, and we are glad to help you with any problem you may experience with your HVAC system.
 We provide informative blogs and articles on our website that address many common HVAC concerns.
 You may also call our office during normal business hours for more information.
-If you experience an HVAC crisis after hours, you can contact one of our on-call technicians for 24-7 emergency service.
+If you experience an HVAC crisis after hours, you can contact us and we'll try to help you out as soon as we can.

 Programmable thermostats are more accurate and efficient than thermostats that contain mercury.
 With a programmable thermostat, you can program settings in advance so that you can control the temperature at different times of the day.
 You will never have to worry about remembering to adjust the settings manually.
 By scheduling your programmable thermostat to a higher or lower temperature based on your weekday work hours, you can save money on energy bills without sacrificing comfort.
 An Arctic Breeze Air Conditioning & Heating Inc. technician will gladly walk you through how to use your programmable thermostat.